adrianhhong/weather-forecast-app/README.md

 ## Improvements

 - Types were generated using an online JSON to Typescript tool for convenience.
 A further look into cleaning up the types may be needed.
-- I haven't elegantly shown any frontend indication in the case weatherapi returns an error.
-Future work may look into showing a popup when an error returns.
+- I currently don't show any errors in the front-end when an error returns from the weather API.
+Future work may look into displaying a popup or input error when an error returns from the API.

 ## Screenshots